 DuroLux T5 Grow Light

-The DuroLux T5 grow light is the best option for clones since it’s an inexpensive fixture that will keep your young plants going strong with just the right amount of high output light.
+The DuroLux T5 grow light works well for clones since it’s an inexpensive fixture that will keep your young plants going strong with just the right amount of high output light.

 The standard DuroLux T5 fixture comes with four 4-foot bulbs, but if you just have a few clones, you can easily remove a bulb or two.
 It’s built with Daisy Chain wiring, which means that you can string multiple grow lights together on a single power cord.